I got my hands on a Reaper Vex airbrush! You can check out this page for technical specs and a link to some helpful videos.

 The soft case has a main pocket for the airbrush, and a second pocket for the other needle.
 The Vex ships with both needles.
 My GREX can accept multiple needle sizes, but I would have to swap out the nozzle as well as the needle every time I wanted to switch.
 (And buy the other size nozzle and needle.)
 With the Vex you just need to clean out the paint and swap the needles and you’re good to go.

 Although my initial attempts went pretty well, I’m also well aware that I don’t really know what I’m doing.
 How do I actually get good at this?
 What can I use it for apart from priming and base coats?
-I decided the most effective way for me to learn would be to sign up for the Miniature Monthly airbrush classes in October.
-That will give me four sessions of instruction with a master of the airbrush and regular practice sessions that should leave me feeling a lot more comfortable using this nifty new tool.
-Reaper has put together packages to buy the paints and figures Aaron will use in the classes, but you can use your own paint and supplies, and any brand of airbrush.
+I decided the most effective way for me to learn would be to sign up for the Miniature Monthly airbrush class with Aaron Lovejoy.
+It gave me four sessions of instructions, and homework assignments that left me feeling a lot more comfortable using this nifty new tool.
+Miniature Monthly has recordings of that sessions available for purchase.
+This also includes access to the next live sessions in October 2021.

 Has anyone else picked up a Vex airbrush?
 How are you liking it so far?
 Or are any of you signed up for the Miniature Monthly classes?
 (They also have a cool Patreon with information on lots of different painting techniques.)